dlobron/ChugBot/README.md

 please follow these instructions:

 1. Enter the MySQL command line as root, and run "source ChugBot.sql".
 Note that there is a line in the SQL that pulls in sample data: you should comment this out.
-Alternately, you can enter the commands into an admin window.
+Alternately, you can enter the database commands into an admin window.
 You may have to change the name of the database to fit your ISP's conventions.

-2. Update constants.php with the login information for your MySQL database.
+2. Update constants.php with the login information for your MySQL database and your email account.
+If your ISP's email authentication is broken, you might also need to add the following to the sendMail function in functions.php:

+    $mail->SMTPOptions = array(
+        'ssl' => array(
+            'verify_peer' => false,
+            'verify_peer_name' => false,
+            'allow_self_signed' => true
+        )
+    );

+(Please see https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting for details on this).

 3. Copy the contents of the "chugbot" directory to the directory where you want the website to run.
 For example, if your webserver root is /home/web/htdocs (assuming a Unix-like directory structure), and you want this application to appear in a browser as mycamp.org/leveling/, you would copy these files to /home/web/htdocs/leveling/.